Skip to content

 }

-The cwd field contains the new directory path.
-Use it to detect which project the agent has entered and load the appropriate environment.
+The cwd field holds the new directory path.
+Use it to detect which project the agent has entered, then load the matching environment.

 FileChanged

 Fires when a watched file is created, modified, or deleted.
-The matcher field specifies which filenames to watch using pipe-separated literal names — not regex patterns, unlike PreToolUse/PostToolUse matchers.
+The matcher field lists which filenames to watch, as pipe-separated literal names.
+These are not regex patterns, unlike PreToolUse and PostToolUse matchers.

 Input payload: